MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/request-app-installation-permissions.md

 ## Delegate approval authority

-As a global admin or SharePoint admin in your organization, you can delegate app approval authority as a way of spreading the approval work-around, or alleviating approval bottlenecks.
+As a global admin or SharePoint admin in your organization, you can delegate app approval authority as a way of spreading the approval work around, or alleviating approval bottlenecks.
 Remember that apps are stored and managed in the app catalog, and the app catalog is a site collection.
 Therefore, to grant app approval permission to select users, you add them to the site collection administrator group on the app catalog.

 > [!CAUTION]
 > When you promote users to site collection administrators on the app catalog site collection, you are giving them the ability to approve the installation of apps that have organization-wide impact.
 Consider this decision carefully.